World Models That Know When They Don't Know - Controllable Video Generation with Calibrated Uncertainty: Experiments

 Here, we examine the interpretability of the video model's uncertainty estimates in video trajectory prediction in robot manipulation.

 \p{Qualitative Results} In~\Cref{fig:confidence_heatmap}, we show the ground-truth and generated videos from the video model, along with a visualization of the video model's confidence using a confidence heatmap, which transforms the model's confidence predictions to the RGB color space using a color map.
-The heatmap contains three prominent regions: (i)~\textit{blue} regions which signify areas of \textit{high confidence} in the accuracy of the predicted pixel, corresponding to locations where the model is relatively certain that the generated video is correct; (ii)~\textit{red} regions which represent areas of \textit{high uncertainty}, corresponding to locations where the model is unsure if the generated video matches the ground-truth video; and (iii)~\textit{green} regions which highlight areas where the model is highly confident about the \textit{inaccuracy} of the generated video.
-The heatmap applies a linear transformation to the raw confidence values, smoothly interpolating between the basis colors in the map.
+In the composited uncertainty map, the \emph{red} regions represent areas of \emph{high uncertainty}, corresponding to locations where the model is unsure if the generated video matches the ground-truth video.

-In~\Cref{fig:confidence_heatmap}, we observe that the video model is very confident about the accuracy of the background in the generated video but more uncertain about the robot location and interaction in the video.
-This finding is consistent with intuition.
-The video background closely matches the ground-truth video, and is thus sufficiently far away from accuracy-defining margin.
-On the other hand, predicting the robot motion is more challenging with unobserved dynamics effects, increasing the video model's uncertainty.
+In~\Cref{fig:confidence_heatmap}, we observe that the video model is uncertain about the robot's interaction with the pot in the video.
+After attempting to grasp the pot, the video model hallucinates a green object appearing within the robot's gripper.
+As the interaction proceeds, the object morphs in non-physical ways with unrealistic changes to its shape and color. \algname identifies these hallucinations, revealing that the video model is highly uncertain about its hallucinations, as indicated by the red regions in the composited uncertainty map.
 These results underscore the interpretability of our proposed UQ method.
-We provide additional visualizations at lower error thresholds in Appendix~\ref{app:interpretable_experiments_bridge}.